-NOTE - In common ITU-T | ISO/IEC texts, this element is called an "integral annex".
+NOTE 2 - In common ITU-T | ISO/IEC texts, this element is called an "integral annex".

-- 1.7.4 appendix: An appendix to a Recommendation contains material which is supplementary to and associated with the subject matter of the Recommendation but is not essential to its completeness or comprehensibility.
-It is therefore not considered to be an integral part of the Recommendation and thus does not require the same approval procedures as Recommendations; agreement by the study group is sufficient.
-NOTE In common ITU-T | ISO/IEC texts, this element is called a "non-integral annex". - 1.7.5 amendment: An amendment to a Recommendation contains changes or additions to an already published ITU-T Recommendation.
-The amendment is published by ITU-T as a separate document that contains primarily changes or additions.
-If it forms an integral part of the Recommendation, approval of an amendment follows the same approval procedures as Recommendations; otherwise, it is agreed by the study group. - 1.7.6 corrigendum: A corrigendum to a Recommendation contains corrections to an already published ITU-T Recommendation.
+1.8.2.3 appendix: An appendix to a Recommendation contains material which is supplementary to and associated with the subject matter of the Recommendation but is not essential to its completeness or comprehensibility.

+NOTE 1 - An appendix is not considered to be an integral part of the Recommendation and thus it does not require the same approval procedures as Recommendations; agreement by the study group is sufficient.

+NOTE 2 - In common ITU-T | ISO/IEC texts, this element is called a "non-integral annex".

+1.8.2.4 clause: The word clause shall be used to denote single-digit or multiple-digit numbered text passages.

+1.8.2.5 corrigendum: A corrigendum to a Recommendation contains corrections to an already published ITU-T Recommendation.
 A corrigendum is published by ITU-T as a separate document that contains only corrections.
 TSB may correct obvious errors by issuing a corrigendum with the concurrence of the study group chairman; otherwise, approval of a corrigendum follows the same approval procedures as Recommendations.